-After giving effect to the sale of shares of common stock in this offering, after deducting the underwriting discount and estimated offering expenses payable by us, and the application of the net proceeds of this offering to repay \$217.8 million of outstanding borrowings under our Term Loan Facility as set forth under "Use of Proceeds," at an assumed initial public offering price of \$16.00 per share, which is the midpoint of the price range set forth on the cover of this prospectus, our pro forma as adjusted net tangible book value as of March 31, 2021 would have been \$(48.5) million, or \$(0.33) per share of common stock.
-This represents an immediate increase in pro forma as adjusted net tangible book value of \$1.64 per share to our existing shareholders and an immediate dilution in pro forma as adjusted net tangible book value of \$16.33 per share to investors participating in this offering at the assumed initial public offering price.
+After giving effect to the sale of shares of common stock in this offering, after deducting the underwriting discount and estimated offering expenses payable by us, and the application of the net proceeds of this offering to repay \$245.7 million of outstanding borrowings under our Term Loan Facility as set forth under "Use of Proceeds," our pro forma as adjusted net tangible book value as of March 31, 2021 would have been \$(21.0) million, or \$(0.14) per share of common stock.
+This represents an immediate increase in pro forma as adjusted net tangible book value of \$1.83 per share to our existing shareholders and an immediate dilution in pro forma as adjusted net tangible book value of \$18.14 per share to investors participating in this offering at the initial public offering price.
 The following table illustrates this per share dilution:

-Assumed initial public offering price per share \$16.00 Historical pro forma adjusted net tangible book value per share as of March 31, 2021 \$(1.97) Increase in pro forma as adjusted net tangible book value per share attributable to the investors in this offering \$ 1.64 Pro forma as adjusted net tangible book value per share after giving effect to this offering \$(0.33) Dilution in pro forma as adjusted net tangible book value per share to the investors in this offering \$16.33
+Initial public offering price per share \$18.00 Historical pro forma adjusted net tangible book value per share as of March 31, 2021 \$(1.97) Increase in pro forma as adjusted net tangible book value per share attributable to the investors in this offering \$ 1.83 Pro forma as adjusted net tangible book value per share after giving effect to this offering \$(0.14) Dilution in pro forma as adjusted net tangible book value per share to the investors in this offering \$18.14